VallarasuS/Vallarasu.in/docs/open-journal.md

 ---

 17-09-2025<br>
+Another set of resume reviews sent out today. <br>
+Chose to write an intro with AI for some that stood out. <br>
+Few convertions on CS101in

+17-09-2025<br>
 Any task or Ask, Always think of ETA, Positive & Negative Outcomes, and What's Next Reward or Follow-up? <br>
 Not just skills, Communication is an essential skill for employment.
 Reviewed and responded to few resume submissions.